Ray Goddard

 Ray served on HMS Saunders in Egypt, HMS Assegai at Durban, South Africa, HMS Lanka at Ceylon, and HMNZS Gambia (June 1944 - 10th Jan 1946).
 For his service, Ray was awarded the 1939-45 Star (Battle of Britain clasp), Burma Star (Pacific clasp), War Medal 1939-1945, New Zealand Operational Service Medal, New Zealand War Service Medal, Defence Medal, and the New Zealand Service Medal 1946-1949.

 Ray was a great success as a book seller and 23 years were spent as an executive on the N.Z.
 Booksellers Council - 3 of those as president.
 In 1984, Ray was awarded a certificate for outstanding service to the retail bookselling trade.
-Then, as a chairman of the Book Marketing Council (a joint publishing & Bookseller organisation), in 1985 he was elected to lifetime membership.
+Then, as a chairman of the Book Marketing Council (a joint publishing & bookseller organisation), in 1985 he was elected to lifetime membership.
 The only bookseller ever to be given such an honour.
-Ray retired in Taupo in 1988.
+The couple's Tauranga premises was sold for redevelopment in 1987, becoming the Goddards Centre in their honour.

 Ken and Ray Goddard in 1945